Imran4424/Machine-Learning-Models/README.md

 - Updates: Updates from different online services
 - Spam: The emails which are classified as spam

-There are various types of classification model available based on the number of predictor variables (input features) and the nature of the relationship between variables:
+There are various types of classification models available based on the number of predictor variables (input features) and the nature of the relationship between variables:

 - Logistic Regresstion
 - K-Nearest Neighbors (K-NN)